Environmental Protection Agency (EPA).

 A. Analytical Enforcement Methodology

-Adequate enforcement methodology (example - gas chromotography) is available to enforce the tolerance expression.
-The method may be requested from: Calvin Furlow, PIRIB, IRSD (7502C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW, Washington, DC 20460; telephone number: (703) 305-5229; e-mail address: email@example.com.
+Adequate enforcement methodology is available to enforce the tolerance expression.
+The method may be requested from: Calvin Furlow, PIRIB, IRSD (7502C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW, Washington, DC 20460; telephone number: (703) 305-5229; e-mail address: firstname.lastname@example.org.

 B. International Residue Limits

-There are no Codex, Canandian or Mexican residue limits for sulfentrazone on horseradish and sugarcane.
+There are no Codex, Canadian, or Mexican residue limits established for sulfentrazone on chickpeas, dried peas, or strawberries.
 Therefore, no compatibility problems exist for the proposed tolerances.

-Therefore, the tolerances are established for combined residues of sulfentrazone, in or on horseradish and sugarcane at 0.1 and 0.05 ppm, respectively.
+Therefore, tolerances are established for combined residues of sulfentrazone in or on chickpea seed at 0.10 ppm, dried pea seed at 0.10 ppm, and strawberry at 0.60 ppm.

 VII.
 Objections and Hearing Requests